drfoxvet/drfoxvet-net/site/content/post/pet-food-and-feeding-issues.md

 This is only an estimate, but the standard method to calculate carbs in a pet food.
 Here is a post from friend Rodney Habib on this: https://www.planetpaws.ca/2015/07/05/how-to-calculate-how-many-carbs-are-in-a-bag-of-pet-food/
 ---From Susan Thixton ( www.truthaboutpetfood.com).

+MANUFACTURED CAT FOOD CONCERNS: CARBOHYDRATES AND MORE

+This letter was published in the Journal of the American Veterinary Medical Association, June 2022, Vol 260 No 9.
+P.986.
+It is to be noted that one of the authors of the article ‘Evidence does not support the controversy regarding carbohydrates in feline diets’ is with Hill’s Pet Nutrition, Topeka, Kansas.

+Letters to the Editor:

+The role of carbohydrates in feline diets In the Timely Topics in Nutrition review article “Evidence does not support the controversy regarding carbohydrates in feline diets,” The authors suggest that, for healthy cats, an upper limit of 50% of calories coming from carbohydrates in their diets is acceptable.
+But they also state that low-carbohydrate diets can help diabetic cats and achieve remission.
+(1 ).

+ How are we to know that a cat is diabetic until it has been fed a high-carbohydrate, diabetogenic diet, to which, admittedly, many cats adapt.
+But they can develop other health con-sequences, which these authors failed to address, their focus on dietary fat content and feline obesity being a distraction.

+Many manufactured cat foods, especially dry kibble, contain phytates, which are present mainly in legumes (i.e, soy) and cereals.
+These reduce the digestibility of proteins and mineral absorption.
+(2)A net loss of body calcium, phosphorus, and magnesium during feeding of the fiber diet suggests that dietary inclusion of insoluble fiber could increase macro-mineral requirements of cats.
+Could this be a contributing factor to the widespread diagnosis of arthritis in cats?

+Starch and fiber in diets potentially stimulate formation of struvite crystals.
+(3).
+Hence, reducing dietary carbohydrate is desirable to prevent struvite urolith formation.
+Considering the high incidence of hyperthyroidism in the cat population, the inclusion of soy as a cheap protein in many cat foods also needs to be questioned since soy does affect the thyroid gland.
+(4).

+ I am also concerned about irritable and inflammatory bowel conditions in cats and the immunological and behavioral consequences of intestinal dysbiosis, leaky gut syndrome, and autoimmune diseases possibly caused in part by lectins in the diet, as noted in human patients.
+(5).
+This may result in such cats being euthanized, abandoned, or left at an animal shelter for unlikely adoption.

+Michael W. Fox, BVetMed, PhD, DSc
+Animal Doctor syndicated column office
+Golden Valley, MN

+1.Laflamme DP, Backus RC, Forrester SD, Hoenig M. Evidence does not support the controversy regarding carbohydrates in feline diets.
+J Am Vet Med Assoc.
+2022;260(5):506–513

+2.Samtiya M, Aluko RE, Dhewa T. Plant food anti-nutritional factors and their reduction strategies: an overview.
+Food Prod Process Nutr.
+2020;2(1):1–14.doi:10.1186/s43014-020-0020-53.

+3.Funaba M, Uchiyama A, Takahashi K, et al. Evaluation of effects of dietary carbohydrate on formation of struvite crystals in urine and macromineral balance in clinically normal cats.
+Am J Vet Res.
+2004;65(2):138-42. doi:10.2460/ajvr.2004.65.1384.

+4.Tonstad S, Jaceldo-Siegl K, Messina M, et al. The association between soya consumption and serum thyroid-stimulating hormone concentrations in the Adventist Health Study-2.
+Public Health Nutr.
+2016;19(8):1464–1470. doi:10.1017/S13689800150029435.

+5.Morosi LG, Cutine AM, Cagnoni AJ, et al. Control of intestinal inflammation by glycosylation-dependent lectin-driven immunoregulatory circuits.
+Sci Adv.
+2021;7(25):eabf8630. doi:10.1126/sciadv.
+*****************************************

+The authors’ rebuttal following this published letter is an exercise in scientific obfuscation and evident conflict of interest.
+It should also be noted: Most dogs and cats are neutered today, generally for valid reasons.
+But this affects their metabolism, making them more prone to obesity and related adverse health consequences which correction of diets is imperative.
+The high carbohydrate diets widely marketed for dogs and especially vulnerable, obligate-carnivore cats are a matter of extreme veterinary concern: Possible grounds for class action law suits against manufacturers and promoters.

+Both simple and complex carbohydrates break down into glucose (aka blood sugar).
+A simple carb is one that's comprised of one or two sugar molecules, while a complex carb contains three or more sugar molecules.
+Fiber, on the other hand, is found in healthy carbs, but isn't digested or broken down.

+While spaying and neutering is advocated for virtually all dogs and cats, this intervention does have consequences.
+It is, in fact, the largest risk factor for obesity later in life for our pets.
+(1, 2).
+This happens primarily through a decrease in metabolic rate and an increase in desire for food intake.
+(3,4,5).A high protein and fiber diet provides nutrients, supports a healthier gut microbiome and relieves hunger by triggering satiety.(6)

+1.Kutzler MA.
+Possible Relationship between Long-Term Adverse Health Effects of Gonad-Removing Surgical Sterilization and Luteinizing Hormone in Dogs.
+Animals (Basel) 2020;10.

+2.Martin LJ, Siliart B, Dumon HJ, et al. Hormonal disturbances associated with obesity in dogs.
+J Anim Physiol Anim Nutr (Berl) 2006;90:355-360.

+3.Allaway D, Gilham M, Colyer A, et al. The impact of time of neutering on weight gain and energy intake in female kittens.
+J Nutr Sci 2017;6:e19.

+4.Phungviwatnikul T, Valentine H, de Godoy MRC, et al. Effects of diet on body weight, body composition, metabolic status, and physical activity levels of adult female dogs after spay surgery.
+J Anim Sci 2020;98.

+5.Schauf S, Salas-Mani A, Torre C, et al. Effect of sterilization and of dietary fat and carbohydrate content on food intake, activity level, and blood satiety-related hormones in female dogs.
+J Anim Sci 2016;94:4239-4250.

+6.Weber M, Bissot T, Servet E, et al. A high-protein, high-fiber diet designed for weight loss improves satiety in dogs.
+J Vet Intern Med 2007;21:1203-1208

+OBESITY AND THE METABOLIC SYNDROME

+Sugar in mouse diets promotes metabolic disease by upsetting the gut microbial balance and driving loss of the Th17 cells that regulate lipid absorption by the intestinal epithelium. — Yoshinaga Kawano et al, Microbiota imbalance induced by dietary sugar disrupts immune-mediated protection from metabolic syndrome, Cell (2022).
+DOI: 10.1016/j.cell.2022.08.005

+A calorie-reduced diet can not only delay the development of metabolic diseases, but also has a positive effect on the immune system.
+Researchers have now shown for the first time that this effect is mediated by an altered gut microbiome, which slows down the deterioration of the immune system in old age (immune senescence). - Julia Sbierski-Kind et al, Effects of caloric restriction on the gut microbiome are linked with immune senescence, Microbiome (2022).
+DOI: 10.1186/s40168-022-01249-4

+Carbohydrates in pets’ diets convert into sugars, those with a high glycemic index being especially problematic.
+This may contribute to the metabolic syndrome, weakening of the immune system and accelerated ageing in dogs and cats.

 THE KINDS OF FOOD CONSUMED CAN CHANGE US AND OUR PETS